Ayushburman/The-Core-of-Artificial-intelligence-and-Machine-Learning/Languages.md

-Given how deep you already are into GATE prep, math self-study, and your CV roadmap, this fills in the rest of the picture — the complete stack of what "AI professional" actually requires, ground up.

 ## 1. Math Foundations (you're already deep here)
 - **Linear Algebra** — vectors, matrices, eigenvalues/eigenvectors, SVD, matrix decompositions (this underlies literally every model)
 - **Calculus** — derivatives, partial derivatives, chain rule, gradients (backprop is just chain rule at scale)